kamathhrishi/hrishikamath.github.io/index.md

 *Supervised Learning*
 <br/>

-- Trained a 30 layer Residual CNN from scratch which could predict 50 different species of animals with 72% accuracy
+- Trained a 30 layer Residual CNN from scratch which could predict 50 different species of animals with 72% accuracy.
+Trained it with probabilistic augmentations using Alubmentations library.
-- Finetuned a ImageNet pretrained 18 layer network to attain 89% accuracy
+- Finetuned an ImageNet pre-trained 18 layer network to attain 89% accuracy
+- Spent time understanding and analyzing top Imagenet CNN architectures

 *Zero Shot Learning*
 <br/>

 - Currently exploring Zero shot learning on the dataset.
 A naive implementation with Direct Attribute prediction attains 35% accuracy prediction unseen classes.

 <br/>